-As moms, we all know how hard it can be to find the motivation to keep our home clean and organized.
-Some days it’s a victory just to get dressed, let alone tackle the household chores!
+As moms, we all know how hard it can be to find the motivation to keep our entire house clean and organized.
+Some days, we are lucky if we manage to get dressed, let alone clean our house!

-It takes a lot of energy, time, and effort to do the tasks that are necessary to maintain a healthy and comfortable environment for our families, despire the fact that we don’t enjoy the cleaning process itself.
+It takes a lot of energy, time, and effort to do the tasks that are necessary to maintain a healthy and comfortable environment for our families.
+Today, I am going to share excellent tips on how to get motivated to clean your home.

 - Stop aiming for perfection.